ThomasPiergiovanni/sele/README.md

 9. Vote in a votation.

 ### 5.2.
 How to.
 * Browse to the app url i.e. http://127.0.0.1:8000/ (on the dev environment) or https://sel-e.fr/ (official release).
-You can find instruction on how to use it on the **About page**.
-The main functionnalities are however described here.
+You can find instruction on how to use it on the **About** page.
+The main functionnalities are however described here below.

 #### 5.2.1.
 Sign up
 Provide email, password, username postal code and city name to create an account.
 "Proposition" can only be made in your belonging city.